ahhab/zootopia/README.md

 This project uses a `.idx/dev.nix` file to define and manage the development environment.
 This file ensures a consistent and reproducible setup by specifying necessary packages, like `python3`.
 When the workspace is loaded, the Nix package manager automatically installs these dependencies, creating the correct environment to run the project without manual setup.

+### Manual Setup
+If the environment is not dev.nix powered, setup python and run `pip install -r requirements.txt`

 ## API Key

 To interact with the Animals API, you need an API key from [API Ninjas](https://api-ninjas.com/api/animals).